Mind the Gap

 At a briefing session to senior marketers in Dublin, we explored the possible reasons for the disparity at senior level and also shared our experience, as a recruitment and executive search business providing senior marketing and digital talent into businesses.

-Firstly, its down to confidence and simply asking!
+Firstly, it’s down to confidence and simply asking!
 It was felt that males in general are quicker to believe their worth, defend their value and negotiate harder than females going into new roles.

 Males will typically put themselves forward for roles that are a stretch and tend to be more confident of success, even when they have a lot, but not all of the requisite skills sets.
 A female by contrast is often more hesitant going for or accepting a senior role until they feel they have 100% of the skills required.